lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 <p align="center"><img src="https://raw.githubusercontent.com/lhehnke/lhehnke.github.io/master/img/text-mining-room/plot3.png" width="550px" height="500px" vspace="50px"/></p>

-As the second sentiment plot shows, the most common positive words in The Room are "love", "happy", and "fine", while the most common negative words are "worry", "crazy", and "wrong".
+As the second sentiment graph shows, the most common positive words in The Room are "love", "happy", and "fine", while the most common negative words are "worry", "crazy", and "wrong".

 ## Word clouds

-To finish up, we plot one of the infamous word clouds (albeit in a slightly more advanced version) by constrasting the most common positive and negative words in The Room.
+To finish up, we finally plot one of the infamous word clouds (albeit in a slightly more advanced version) by constrasting the most common positive and negative words.

 ```r
 # Plot comparison cloud in ggplot2 colors